serifgungor/serifgungor/README.md

 ### Hi everyone 👋
 My name is Serif GUNGOR.
 I'm an Software Trainer/Developer in Istanbul/Turkey.
 You can contact with me.
 Write email at <a href="mailto:contact@serifgungor.com">contact@serifgungor.com</a>.
 Advertisement mails not reads !

-I work reverse engineering as a hobby.
 You can visit my personal blog page <a href="https://serifgungor.com">serifgungor.com</a>.
+Also, I working reverse engineering as a hobby.

 ### My GitHub Projects
 You can look or follow my github projects.